SHEFFIELD BASKETBALL LEAGUE RULES

 RULE 1 - LEAGUE OF COMPETITION

-1.2 Two points shall be awarded for a win and zero points for a loss, no points for a default as defined by the league committee.
+1.1 Two points shall be awarded for a win and zero points for a loss.

-1.4 Division winners shall be the team securing the greatest number of league points on a completion of the competition.
-In the event of an equality of points, it shall be resolved by placing the team that has won the aggregate head to head followed by the team who has played the most games.
+1.3 Division winners shall be the team securing the greatest number of league points on a completion of the competition.
+In the event of an equality of points, ties shall be broken as per FIBA rules.

-1.8 Any team that defaults by non attendance shall be deemed to have lost the fixture and no points shall be awarded to that team.
-The opposing team shall be recorded as winners with a score of 20-0 and two points awarded.
+1.7 Any team that defaults by non-attendance shall be deemed to have lost the fixture and no points shall be awarded to that team.
+The opposing team shall be recorded as winners with a score of 20-0.
 The decision of the League Committee shall be final.

-1.9 Any team that defaults (by nonattendance) three times shall be disqualified from the League except in exceptional circumstances as directed by the League.
+1.8 Any team that defaults by non-attendance three times shall be disqualified from the League except in exceptional circumstances as directed by the League.
 In these circumstances all games played shall be expunged.
-The game fee will still be due from the non attending team.
 Any fees already paid by a team may be retained by the league.

-1.10 Tip-off times are to be set by the league.
+1.10 Tip-off times are to be set by the Committee.
 Both teams must have the opportunity to have a minimum of 5 minutes warm up period subject to the start of a game.

-1.11 In the event of a colour clash the home team shall change.
+1.11 In the event of a colour clash the team listed as the home team shall change.

 RULE 2 - REGISTRATION, PARTICIPATION AND TRANSFER